enthought/enaml/docs/source/api_ref/index.rst

+.. api-ref

-Enaml Reference
+Enaml API Reference
 ===============

-.. warning:: The current version (i.e. 0.1alpha) of :mod:`enaml` is very
+.. warning:: The current version (i.e. 0.2alpha) of :mod:`enaml` is very
     early in the development plans thus the API could change and become incompatible between revisions.